rebekahheacock/unix-cli/README.md

 ## Overview

 First a little story.
 We'll get around to the technical parts in a bit.
-But, I've found that all good projects start with a story.
+But, I've found that all good start with a story.
 In fact, they can actually turn into a story of epic proportions over time.
 We won't make this an epic, we only have twelve weeks here.

 A couple of years ago I bumped into an old schoolmate of mine, Morty.
 Now Morty was kind of a hardware geek.
 I mean stuff in hardware stores like nails, saws, electrical fixtures, ya know.